huangtonyj/Breakout-Webcam/README.md

 # Breakout-Webcam

-Breakout-Webcam is a classic Atari game controlled with hand movements captured from webcam
+Breakout-Webcam is a classic Atari game controlled with hand movements captured from webcam.

 ## Background and Overview